symfony/symfony-docs/components/clock.rst

 Available Clocks Implementations
 --------------------------------

-The Clock component provides many ready-to-use implementations of the :class:`Symfony\\Component\\Clock\\ClockInterface`, which you can use as global clocks in your application depending on your needs.
+The Clock component provides some ready-to-use implementations of the :class:`Symfony\\Component\\Clock\\ClockInterface`, which you can use as global clocks in your application depending on your needs.